hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 -->
 * `security_groups` (array of strings) - A list of security groups by name to add to this instance.

+* `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the AMI.
+  If not specified, Packer will use the environment variables `SDK_REGION` or `OS_REGION_NAME` (in that order), if set.
+  For a `provider` of "rackspace", it is required to specify a region, either using this option or with an environment variable.
+For other providers, including a private cloud, specifying a region is optional.

 * `ssh_port` (integer) - The port that SSH will be available on.
 Defaults to port 22.